Ceuta (Congress of Deputies constituency)

-Ceuta is one of the 52 constituencies (circunscripciones) represented in the Congress of Deputies, the lower chamber of the Spanish parliament, the Cortes Generales.
-The constituency currently elects one deputy using plurality voting.
-Its boundaries correspond to those of the autonomous city of Ceuta.
+Ceuta is one of the 52 constituencies represented in the Congress of Deputies, the lower chamber of the Spanish parliament, the Cortes Generales.
+The constituency (whose boundaries correspond to those of the homonymous autonomous city) currently elects one deputy using plurality voting.

 Electoral system

 The constituency was created as per the Political Reform Law and was first contested in the 1977 general election.
 The Law provided for the provinces of Spain to be established as multi-member districts in the Congress of Deputies, with this regulation being maintained under the Spanish Constitution of 1978.
 Additionally, the Constitution requires for any modification of the provincial limits to be approved under an organic law, needing an absolute majority in the Cortes Generales.